Vernon Davis: Personal life

-Davis has a fiancée named Kayla.
-Davis's younger brother, Vontae Davis, is a retired cornerback that played for the Miami Dolphins & Indianapolis Colts, and infamously retired during halftime as a member of the Buffalo Bills.
-Davis's brother, Michael Davis, was arrested in the Petworth area of Washington, D.C. on Thursday, April 27, 2012, for two counts of assault with intent to kill while armed.
-Michael is suspected of three similar attacks for which there is an investigation but no charge.

 Davis is an avid curling fan.
 He hosted an event for his charity in San Jose, California, in which the event was curling.
 Davis was named honorary captain of the Men's U.S. Olympic Curling team for the 2010 Winter Olympics in Vancouver.

 In late 2010, Davis founded Modern Class Design (MCD) with business partner Antone Barnes.
 Modern Class Design is a full-service fine arts and interior design company that offers comprehensive design services for homes and commercial spaces including interiors and landscape architecture.
 Davis also owns a chain of Jamba Juice franchises.

 In December 2012, Davis opened Gallery 85 on Santana Row in San Jose, California.
 Gallery 85 is an art gallery for new and emerging artists giving them access to high-end exposure.

-In October 2013, it was reported that Davis would be offering stock in his future earnings via a venture with Fantex as part of a new financial instrument being sold by Fantex.
+In October 2013, it was reported that Davis would be offering stock in his future earnings through a venture with Fantex as part of a new financial instrument being sold by Fantex.
 Davis planned to offer a 10% share of all future earnings from his brand marketing company to Fantex, which would then turn around and divide it into shares of a tracking stock that can be traded within their own exchange.
 In January 2014, the stock offering was confirmed.
 The proposed offering was 421,100 shares, valued at $10 per share, for a total proposed valuation worth $4.2 million.

+Davis' younger brother was former NFL cornerback Vontae Davis, who played for the Miami Dolphins and Indianapolis Colts before retiring during halftime as a member of the Buffalo Bills and died suddenly on April 1, 2024.

 Media appearances

 In 2013, Davis made a cameo appearance in the music video for the song "Get Lo" by Ron Artest and Mike Jones.

-Davis made an appearance on Pretty Wild, and Whose Line is it Anyway? in 2015.
+Davis made an appearance on Pretty Wild and Whose Line is it Anyway? in 2015.

+Davis was a judge on ABC's BattleBots in its second season.

 Davis hosted the reunion and behind-the scenes special for MTV's The Challenge: Total Madness, both of which aired in July 2020.
 In September 2020, Davis was announced as one of the celebrities competing in the 29th season of Dancing with the Stars.
 He partnered with Peta Murgatroyd and was the fifth couple eliminated from the competition, lasting six weeks.

 On April 28, 2021, Davis returned as the host for the two-part reunion of The Challenge: Double Agents.

 In March and April 2022, Davis served as a judge for Season 1 of Domino Masters on Fox.

-Movie-2023.
-Vernon Davis stars in the thriller "The Ritual Killer" released March 10, 2023.
+Davis also starred in the crime thriller The Ritual Killer as "Randoku", which was released on March 10, 2023.
 The movie is about a detective hunting for an international murderer committing ritualistic killings in a small Mississippi town.
-Davis played the ritual killer -Randoku in the movie.
+The movie stars Morgan Freeman and Cole Hauser.

+In 2022, it was announced that Davis would star in the comedy film Plan B, alongside Jon Heder, Tom Berenger, and Shannon Elizabeth.